-Resorts should ensure guests enjoy their safe stay with fun thoughts of vacation and exciting adventures, But resorts themselves are not safe from the hazards and dangers of fires.
+Resorts should ensure guests enjoy their safe stay with fun thoughts of vacation and exciting adventures, But in the event of a resort fire some areas are not safe from the hazards and dangers of fire.
 Resort fires present special challenges for fire services.

 The hotel and resort industry has numerous important issues with regards to fire protection, prevention, and guests’ safety.
 The largest factors come just from the nature of the industry.
 In a typical workplace, management can ensure employees are trained in proper emergency procedures, how to use a fire extinguisher, and the like.

 But on a daily basis, hotel and resort industry see new people on their premises.
 Your resort risk management plan has to take into consideration that a great number of individuals are present during a fire emergency and will have little to no training on how to respond.

 As resort owner or manager, you should ensure that the resort has properly installed, professionally maintained, and regularly inspected fire services throughout the building.
 These include: